Fast, flexible, and accurate evaluation of gravitational-wave Malmquist bias with machine learning: Discussion

 One limitation of the current method is that the Gaussian mixture model employed in this work provides only a best-fit model and does not provide an indication of uncertainty in the fit over the parameter space.
 We leave the exploration of density estimation techniques that model this uncertainty, e.g, Bayesian Gaussian mixture models to a future study.

-\acknowledgments{ We thank Maya Fishbach for producing fake injections used in an early version of this work.
-We thank Sylvia Biscoveanu, Tom Dent, Reed Essick, Cody Messick, Richard O'Shaughnessy, Alan Weinstein, Daniel Wysocki, and Salvatore Vitale for useful comments and discussions.
+\acknowledgments{ We thank Maya Fishbach for producing mock injections used in an early version of this work.
+We thank Sylvia Biscoveanu, Tom Dent, Reed Essick, Jacob Golomb, Cody Messick, Richard O'Shaughnessy, Alan Weinstein, Daniel Wysocki, and Salvatore Vitale for useful comments and discussions.
 This work is supported through the Australian Research Council (ARC) Centre of Excellence CE170100004 and ARC Future Fellowship FT150100281.
 This is document LIGO-P2000505.
-This work was made possible using the following software: scikit-learn~\citep{scikit-learn}, tensorflow~\citep{tensorflow}, GWPopulation~\citep{Talbot2019}.
 This research has made use of data, software, and/or web tools obtained from the Gravitational Wave Open Science Center (https://www.gw-openscience.org), a service of LIGO Laboratory, the LIGO Scientific Collaboration and the Virgo Collaboration.
 Computing was performed computing clusters at the California Institute of Technology (LIGO Laboratory) supported by National Science Foundation Grants PHY-0757058 and PHY-0823459 and Swinburne University of Technology (OzSTAR).
-This work used publicly available samples from~\cite{O2SampleRelease, O3aSampleRelease, O3aPopulationRelease, O3aSensitivityRelease}.
-This work made use of Google Colaboratory. }
+This work used publicly available samples from~\cite{O2SampleRelease, O3aSampleRelease, O3aPopulationRelease, O3bSamples, O3bSensitivity}.
+A {\textsc jupyter} notebook to fully reproduce the results presented here along with a number of additional diagnostic figures can be found on \href{https://github.com/ColmTalbot/gmm_sensitivity_estimation/blob/main/gmm_sensitivity_estimation.ipynb}{Github}.
+This work made use of Google Colaboratory.
+Software used in this work includes: {\sc numpy}~\citep{numpy}, {\sc scipy}~\citep{scipy}, {\sc scikit-learn}~\citep{scikit-learn}, {\sc matplotlib}~\citep{matplotlib}, {\sc pandas}~\citep{pandas}, {\sc cupy}~\citep{cupy}, {\sc Bilby}~\citep{bilby, ashton2021}, {\sc GWPopulation}~\citep{Talbot2019} }